 How hard is this duet for young singers?

 The soprano melody is lovely and easy; the alto part is tricky (for a beginning choir) and requires careful attention to the notes, as there is much stepwise motion back and forth, and slurs that look deceptively like ties.
-After singing it with the words, my choir sang it with the counting. ("3, 1-2, 3, 1-2, 3, 1-2" etc.) I'm thinking now that I need to have them sing with NOTE NAMES.
-That way they'll really have to read the music.
+After singing it with the words, my choir sang it with the counting. ("3, 1-2, 3, 1-2, 3, 1-2" etc.) This is always a good way to "burn" the counting in.

 I hope you and your students come to love this evocative carol as much as I do!